 In 1991, the first outdoor green wall was installed in a Melbourne office building.
 The vertical green walls were constructed from plastic planter boxes filled with soil and succulents, which meant that water usage could be reduced by 90%.
 This type of “living” wall is now being used all over the world for its benefits to the environment and a person’s health.

 In 1996, Australian engineer Mark Cavagnero created the world’s largest green wall system in Melbourne’s Docklands.
 The vertical garden was built from 18,000 planter boxes filled with soil and more than 40,000 plants.
 The vertical garden is now one of Melbourne’s iconic landmarks.

 The first living wall in an Australian hospital was built in 2010 at the Royal Brisbane and Women’s Hospital – it uses more than 1,000 plants and has saved them $40 000 in water costs since its installation.

 Having spent many years installing AstroTurf, Synthetic Turf, Artificial Turf, Fake Turf, Artificial Grass or whatever you prefer to call it – AstroKlean is confident in its capabilities and expertise to build your dream lawn in as fast as one day and even without paying upfront!

 We only supply, deliver and install Synthetic/Artificial Grass that are 100% Australian Made, 100% Child and Pets Friendly, Durable, Soft, Plushy & Long-lasting & Widely-used.

-And because we’re confident that we can deliver you with the best astroturf that you can benefit from for many years to come, we will be hosting an exhibit at Brisbane Home Show from 25th, 26th, to 27th February at Stand K38.
+And because we’re confident that we can deliver you with the best astroturf that you can benefit from for many years to come, we will be hosting an exhibit at Brisbane Home Show from 1st to 3rd of April 2022, at stand K38.

 Come join us and find out why investing in astroturf is such an excellent decision.

-Give us a call on the numbers below for more information.
+Give us a call on the number below for more information.